Librarians as Taste Makers

 The Paul G. Allen Family Foundation has long recognized the importance of libraries in connecting people of all backgrounds, beliefs and socio-economic status with life-changing ideas.
 We’ve given over $27 million in gifts to public libraries over the years.
 And we are always looking for risk-taking projects that have the potential to make the greatest impact.

-This program will develop that essential nature of the library, putting forward a team of highly trained “personal librarians.”
-These librarians will channel their breadth of knowledge about books to guide and curate reading experiences.
-Through a web interface, readers will be able to see librarians’ faces, learn about their geeky areas of interest and peruse their recommended reading lists.
-Patrons can connect to the librarian that matches their interests.
-And for the busy, late-night types, librarians will be reachable by email and via social media—as well as by phone, chat, Skype, and in person during library hours.
+This program developed that essential nature of the library, putting forward a team of highly trained “personal librarians.”
+These librarians channeled their breadth of knowledge about books to guide and curate reading experiences.
+Through a web interface, readers could see librarians’ faces, learn about their geeky areas of interest and peruse their recommended reading lists.